microsoft/responsible-ai-toolbox-mitigations/docs/install_guide.rst

     > pip install raimitigations

-Alternatively, you can also clone the main branch of the `Responsible AI Toolbox Mitigations official repository`_.
+Alternatively, you can also clone the main branch of the `Responsible AI Mitigations official repository`_.
 Then, move to the root folder of the repo, and type:

-.. _Responsible AI Toolbox Mitigations official repository: https://github.com/microsoft/responsible-ai-toolbox-mitigations
+.. _Responsible AI Mitigations official repository: https://github.com/microsoft/responsible-ai-toolbox-mitigations

 .. code-block:: console